 Another reason to test target audiences is to see which audience matches best with your ad offer.

-While cold audiences may be more interested in low-threat offers, the warmer remarketing audiences could turn more easily into paying customers.
+While cold audiences may be more interested in low-threat offers, warmer remarketing audiences could more easily turn into paying customers.

 Best practices for A/B testing Facebook audiences